 To discuss this guideline, visit the ASCOconnection.org Practice forum.
 Log in with your asco.org username and password to comment.

-Disclaimer – The information contained herein, including but not limited to clinical practice guidelines and other guidance, is based on the best available evidence at the time of creation and is provided by the American Society of Clinical Oncology, Inc. (“ASCO”) to assist providers in clinical decision making.
-The information should not be relied upon as being complete or accurate, nor should it be considered as inclusive of all proper treatments or methods of care or as a statement of the standard of care.
+Disclaimer: The clinical practice guidelines and other guidance published herein are provided by the American Society of Clinical Oncology, Inc. ("ASCO") to assist practitioners in clinical decision making.
+The information therein should not be relied upon as being complete or accurate, nor should it be considered as inclusive of all proper treatments or methods of care or as a statement of the standard of care.
 With the rapid development of scientific knowledge, new evidence may emerge between the time information is developed and when it is published or read.
 The information is not continually updated and may not reflect the most recent evidence.
-The information address only the topics specifically identified therein and is not applicable to other interventions, diseases, or stages of diseases.
-This information does not mandate any particular product or course of medical treatment.
-Further, the information is not intended to substitute for the independent professional judgment of the treating provider, as the information does not account for individual variation among patients.
+The information addresses only the topics specifically identified therein and is not applicable to other interventions, diseases, or stages of diseases.
+This information does not mandate any particular course of medical care.
+Further, the information is not intended to substitute for the independent professional judgment of the treating physician, as the information does not account for individual variation among patients.
 Recommendations reflect high, moderate or low confidence that the recommendation reflects the net effect of a given course of action.
-The use of words like “must,” “must not,” “should,” and “should not” indicate that a course of action is recommended or not recommended for either most or many patients, but there is latitude for the treating physician to select other courses of action in certain cases.
-In all cases, the selected course of action should be considered by the treating provider in the context of treating the individual patient.
+The use of words like "must," "must not," "should," and "should not" indicate that a course of action is recommended or not recommended for either most or many patients, but there is latitude for the treating physician to select other courses of action in individual cases.
+In all cases, the selected course of action should be considered by the treating physician in the context of treating the individual patient.
 Use of the information is voluntary.
-ASCO provides this information on an “AS IS” basis, and makes no warranty, express or implied, regarding the information.
+ASCO provides this information on an "as is" basis, and makes no warranty, express or implied, regarding the information.
 ASCO specifically disclaims any warranties of merchantability or fitness for a particular use or purpose.
 ASCO assumes no responsibility for any injury or damage to persons or property arising out of or related to any use of this information or for any errors or omissions.

 Last updated 10/1/2011